 70 Food & Drug L.J.
 57-94 (2015)

 Scholarly Commons Citation

 Lindblom, Eric N., "Effectively Regulating E-Cigarettes and Their Advertising—and the First Amendment" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1470.
+1470.